 I’ve always heard stories that it’s an Amish tradition to intentionally leave a mistake in their beautiful quilts.
 (I’ve also heard that’s a complete myth, but I like the idea.)

 By making the CHOICE to accept imperfect, you’re taking back control.
-Control of your need to be the best, control of your fear that someone will point out your mistake, control of your tendency to fix everything.
+Control of your need to be the best, control of your fear that someone will point out your mistake, and control of your tendency to fix everything.

 Did you know that no one actually expects you to be perfect?
 To get everything right?
 That’s all coming from you.
 Perfectionists, myself included, set unreasonably high expectations for ourselves.
 And while having high standards isn’t a bad thing, having unreasonable and impossible expectations is.
 So make an effort to lower the bar a little.
 Learn to be okay with “okay” in more areas of your life, and save the high standards for the things that really matter.